VolkovK04/NSTTF/README.md

    - The algorithm for its differentiation (which may differ for various arguments)
    - Some additional data, such as the number of parameters and any flags needed by the compiler
 7. Efficiency tests for all operations -> Ovchinnikov Maksim
-8. ConstNode class that initializes from a tensor and then functions like an InputNode
+8. ConstNode class that initializes from a tensor and then functions like an InputNode -> Volkov Kirill
 9. (?)
 Tensor broadcasting -> Ovchinnikov Maksim
 10. (?)
 Provide users with tools to create their own functions (additional)
 11. (?)
 CompositNode class that contains an entire graph within itself; the graph's inputs and outputs should link with the node's inputs and outputs.
 Should be supported at the compiler level